MasterprojectRK/HiCPrediction/README.md

 Returns:
 * Predicted matrix in cooler format in directory -pod, if specified
-* csv-file -rfp, if specified and target values available
+* csv-file, if specified (-rfp) and target values available

 ### 5. Example Usage

 Assume you have a HiC matrix for cell line GM12878, resolution 5kBp, and ChIP-seq data from RAD21, CTCF and H3K9me3 for both GM12878 and K562.

-You could then use HiC-Prediction to predict the HiC-matrix of K562 from the given GM12878 HiC matrix.
+You could then use HiC-Prediction to train a random forest on the GM12878 matrix and GM12878-ChIP-seq data and then use this model to predict the HiC matrix of of K562 from K562-ChIP-seq data.

 ```
 #create a basefile for GM12878, to be used for training